 - Be aware of the existing official procedures for getting or creating a curriculum

-- Consider how the education courses need to develop for students
+- Consider how the education courses need to be developed for students, including video conferencing

 Federal law will come into play with certain e-learning contracts and policies.
 Keep yourself on the right side of the law by:

-- Reading the contract.
-Some companies will require an online contract about how you can use the content.
+- Reading the contract: Some providers will require an online contract about how you can use the content.
 Non-compete clauses or limits on the time you can use the materials are standard.

-- Knowing if you are using non-profit, for-profit, or contractor education companies.
-Fees and policies can look very different for these types of businesses.
+- Knowing if you are using non-profit, for-profit, or contractor education companies: Fees and policies can look very different for each of these types of businesses.

-- Knowing the costs associated with buying or renting curriculum materials.
-Ensure you understand what is due when so you don't run into any nonpayment issues or lose your rights to the materials.
+- Knowing the costs associated with buying or renting curriculum materials: Ensure you understand what is due and when so you don't run into any nonpayment issues or lose your rights to the materials.

-Someone made the content you are using (unless you are a teacher who created an accredited curriculum) or that you wish to use.
+Unless you are a teacher who created an accredited curriculum, someone made the content you are using or that you wish to use.
 This means, in many cases, you need permission to use the materials you found.

 In general, teachers are given some leeway for using materials for education and not violating the copyright law.

-Educational materials can often fall under "fair use" laws.
+Educational materials can often fall under fair use laws.
 Essentially, there are specific ways someone can use copyrighted material without getting into trouble.
-You can learn more by using the fair use four-part test.
+You can learn more by using the fair use four factors test.

 Online Learning and Harassment Issues